lakatosgabor/laravel-8-websocket-chat/README.md

-# Laravel WebSockets Demo 🛰
+# Laravel 8 WebSockets Demo 🛰

+Upgraded for Laravel 8 and PHP 8 versions.
 This is a demo application built with the [Laravel WebSockets](https://github.com/beyondcode/laravel-websockets) package.

 Be sure to check out the [official documentation](https://docs.beyondco.de/laravel-websockets/).